squidfunk/mkdocs-material/docs/guides/setting-up-navigation.md

 `toc_depth`

-:   Define the range of levels to be included in the table of contents.
-This is
+:   :octicons-milestone-24: Default: `6` – Define the range of levels to be
-    especially useful for project documentation with deeply structured headings to decrease the length of the table of contents, or to remove the table of contents altogether:
+    included in the table of contents.
+This may be useful for project documentation with deeply structured headings to decrease the length of the table of contents, or to remove the table of contents altogether:

     === "Hide levels 4-6"